CMSgov/dpc-app/README.md

 DPC requires two external services to be running. *Postgres* and *Redis*

+Any version of Redis should suffice, but we require at least Postgres *9.5*.

 The `docker-compose` file includes the necessary applications and configurations, and can be started like so:

 ```bash